nettlep/learn-swift/README.md

 ###What you'll need

-  You will need XCode 6.0 GM (or later) or 6.1 Beta 2 (or later) and probably a Mac to run it on.
+  You will need XCode 7 (or later) and probably a Mac to run it on.

 ###Purpose & Goal

   More than a primer, these playgrounds are intended to get programmers up to speed on Swift as fast as possible so they can begin using Swift productively.

   These playgrounds only cover the language.
 They do not dig into the Swift Standard Library or other APIs.

   To increase your understanding, you are encouraged to experiment with them